Asylum Movies: Horror and Thrillers to Watch

 Jan Svankmajer's LUNACY - trailer

-It is a Czech film set in an asylum inspired by the work of Edgar Allan Poe and the Marquis de Sade that blurs the lines between a mentally ill and the world of a psychiatric hospital.
-Jean Berlot (Liska) is a deeply distressed boy who was actually haunted by violent hallucinations of being put in a straitjacket by 2 nurses after the death of his mother, who had been admitted to a psychiatric institution.
-While organizing his mother’s funeral, Jean meets a guy who claims to be the Marquis de Sade (Triska) and lives as if he has stayed in 18th century France instead of 21st century Czech Republic.
-Jean forms a friendship with the marquis, however he is frightened by the marquis’s debauchery, especially the orgy that Jean spies through an open window.
+A Czech film set in an asylum inspired by the work of Edgar Allan Poe and the Marquis de Sade that blurs the lines between the mentally ill and the world of a psychiatric hospital.
+Jean Berlot is a deeply distressed boy haunted by violent hallucinations of being put in a straitjacket after the death of his mother.
+While organizing her funeral, Jean meets a man who claims to be the Marquis de Sade and lives as if he were in 18th-century France.
+Jean forms a friendship with the marquis but is frightened by his debauchery.

 Session 9 (2001) Trailer HD | David Caruso | Stephen Gevedon